multiple-states/bread-butter/README.md

 Snippets:

 A snippets system has been started to include more common elements of code (like menus).
+Some snippets currently rely on others so make sure to look at the beginning of the php or less file for the snippet you want to use for notes on this.

 The styles for can be found in src>less>snippets
 The mark-up can be found in src>snippets